 - A wide choice of stationary phases can be used.
 The method may be employed for adsorption, partition, or ionic exchange chromatography.

-- Sensitivity is 10-100 times more than the paper chromatography due to which even the trace amount can be detected by TLC.
+- Sensitivity is 10-100 times more than the paper chromatography, due to which TLC can detect even the trace amount.

 - TLC gives a sharper distinct spot.
 The diffusion of spots in TLC is low.